RCMast3r/data_acq/README.md

 - [ ] write the data storage script for saving the received CAN messages locally in the mcap
     - [ ]  make service script that creates an instance of the mcap writer and the foxglove websocket

+- [ ] the deserialization task for unpacking received data.

+- [ ] come up with a good way of associating the dbc file with the protobuf file

+    - I want each CAN ID to have its own protobuf message. perhaps in the protobuf message I will also include the CAN ID as a fixed part of the protobuf message in the creation of the proto file.

+    - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
+Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.

 input:
 - protobuf stream (will be from CAN, this prototype will be from a port)